Tintaya mine

 Tintaya (Quechua for the cocoon which contains the chrysalis of the moth) is a Peruvian copper mine.
 It was owned by the Swiss corporation Xstrata (now merged with Glencore).
 The mine is located in the Cusco Region, Espinar Province, Yauri District, southeast of Yauri.
-The ore processing rate is at 200,000 tonnes per year and the construction phase of the mine asked for US$1.5 billion investment.
-Bechtel was hired for feasibility and EPCM for the mine.
+The ore processing rate is at 5,404,000 tons per year and the construction phase of the mine asked for US$368 millions investment.
+SNC, of Montreal, Canada, was hired for feasibility and EPCM for the mine.